flyteorg/flyte/rsts/gettingstarted_scale.rst

       .. tab:: Start a new sandbox cluster

-        .. tip:: Want to dive under the hood into flyte-sandbox, refer to the guide `here<>`_.
+        .. tip:: Want to dive under the hood into flyte-sandbox, refer to :ref:`deployment-sandbox`.

         Here '.' represents current directory and assuming you have changed into ``myflyteapp`` - the git-cloned directory you created